How to uninstall Edge in Windows 10

 We have to mention that disabling Microsoft Edge by changing its extension is less destructive method that won’t cause any issues with your operating system, so we urge you to disable Edge instead of removing it from your computer.

 Microsoft Edge is a great web browser, far superior than its predecessor, and although we showed you how to uninstall it, bear in mind that uninstalling a core component of Windows 10 can lead to certain issues.
 If you don’t want to use Microsoft Edge, you can simply disable it, or use another web browser instead.

-- READ ALSO: Fix: Microsoft Edge Crashes in Windows 10
+- Fix: Microsoft Edge disappeared in Windows 10

 - Fix: Microsoft Edge closes immediately after opening in Windows 10

 Editor’s Note: This post was originally published in May 2016 and has been since updated for freshness, and accuracy.